fimbul-works/fimbul-ts/README.md

 ### Memory Management

 Fimbul is designed for optimal memory usage:
-- Only stores function definitions and computed results
+- Only stores function definitions
+- Minimal memory footprint
 - No memory leaks from circular references
-- Efficient garbage collection of unused results
-- Minimal memory footprint

 ## Documentation